willmcgr/crypt-prompt/README.md

 crypt-prompt.txt: the text that will be printed during boot.
 makefile: used for installing w/o making a package.

 Installation
 ---

-clone the repo.
+clone the repo, then:
 ```
 sudo make install
 ```
-if in archlinux with makepkg (TBA)
+or if on archlinux, then:
 ```
 makepkg -sci
 ```

 Uninstallation
 ---

+if installed with make:
 ```
 sudo make uninstall
 ```

-if in archlinux and installed with makepkg
+if installed with makepkg:
 ```
 sudo pacman -R crypt-prompt
 ```